 The National Electricity Law and Rules set out the regulatory framework for electricity networks.
 Regulated network businesses must periodically apply to the AER to assess their revenue requirements (typically, every five years).
-Chapters 6 and 6A of the National Electricity Rules lay out the framework that the AER must apply in undertaking this role for distribution and transmission networks respectively.
-The frameworks require the AER to set a ceiling on the revenues or prices that a network can earn or charge during a regulatory period.
+Chapters 6 and 6A of the National Electricity Rules lay out the framework we apply in undertaking this role for distribution and transmission networks respectively.
+The frameworks require us to set a ceiling on the revenues or prices that a network can earn or charge during a regulatory period.

-In determining the revenues or prices that a network business can charge, the AER must forecast the revenue requirement of a business to cover its efficient costs (including operating and maintenance expenditure, capital expenditure, asset depreciation costs and taxation liabilities) and provide a commercial return on capital.
+In determining the revenues or prices that a network business can charge, we forecast how much revenue a business needs to cover its efficient costs (including operating and maintenance expenditure, capital expenditure, asset depreciation costs and taxation liabilities) and provide a commercial return on capital.

 The National Gas Law and Rules set out the regulatory framework for gas pipelines.
 Economic regulation provisions apply only to ‘covered’ pipelines.
 Various tiers of regulation apply, based on competition and significance criteria.

-Full regulation requires a pipeline provider to periodically submit an access arrangement to the AER for approval.
+Full regulation requires a pipeline owner to periodically submit an access arrangement to the AER for approval.
 An access arrangement sets out the terms and conditions under which third parties can use a pipeline.
 It must specify at least one reference service likely to be sought by a significant part of the market, and a reference tariff for that service.
-The AER assesses the revenues needed to cover efficient costs and provide a commercial return on capital, then derives reference tariffs for the pipeline.
+We assess the revenues needed by the pipeline business to cover its efficient costs and provide a commercial return on capital, then derive reference tariffs for the pipeline services.

-Under light regulation, the pipeline provider determines its own tariffs.
-The provider must then publish relevant access prices and other terms and conditions on its website.
+Under light regulation, the pipeline owner determines its own tariffs.
+The provider must publish relevant access prices and other terms and conditions on its website.
 In the event of a dispute, a party seeking access to the pipeline may ask the AER to arbitrate.

 The regulatory framework anticipates the potential for market conditions to evolve, and includes a mechanism for reviewing whether a particular pipeline needs economic regulation, and the extent of that regulation.

-The network revenue determination engagement protocol explains our 'principles of engagement', and what they mean in practice for how we engage with the network businesses and all other stakeholders on these regulatory processes.
-Further, the AER's consultation requirements under the National Electricity and Gas rules are outlined—with examples of how we will fulfill them.
+Our network revenue determination engagement protocol provides stakeholders with clarity about our reset processes and their involvement.
+The engagement protocol creates a predictable experience for all stakeholders involved in our network revenue determination processes.
+It explains our 'principles of engagement', and how we apply those principles when we engage with all stakeholders in regulatory processes.
+Further, it outlines the consultation requirements under the National Electricity and Gas rules—with examples of how we will fulfill them.